giridhars23/Credit-Risk-Analysis-in-R/README.md

 The code will be written in R. More on the requirements in the Requirements.txt file.

 Analysis and Conclusion:
-The Results will be available in the Results.txt file
+The Results will be available in the AnalysisandResults.txt file